 Once your course is approved, your course link will go live, and students can discover and enroll in your course.

 In order to be approved for the Udemy marketplace, courses must have a minimum of five lectures and at least thirty minutes of video content (note: no video content is needed for “Practice Test Only” courses).
 When you upload your video lectures for a course and add it to the course curriculum, the system will automatically calculate the time of the video content.

-Please note: in order for the system to detect and calculate the time of your videos, the lectures must be published.
-For steps on how to create and publish a lecture, please refer to this article.
+- In order for the system to detect and calculate the time of your videos, the lectures must be published.
+Learn how to create and publish lectures.

 The length of your course is advertised on the course landing page in two different locations.